Why Should I Use Request Forms in Project Management Software?

 - Instant messages

 Allowing requests to come in through multiple, uncoordinated channels creates the risk of missed, duplicate, or even conflicting requests.
-In addition, these unorganized requests generally don’t provide all of the information you need up front.
+In addition, these unorganized requests generally don’t provide all information you need upfront.

 Using request forms ensures that all the necessary details are provided, so you can stay organized and capture the information you need to evaluate and execute the job.
 This is vital, as incomplete requirements are one of the top causes of project failure.

-Plus, without an organized and centralized process, changes could end up being made without the proper impact assessments or approvals.
+Plus, without an organized and centralized process, changes could be made without the proper impact assessments or approvals.
 Request forms enable a formal, coordinated process that can be followed for each request that comes through.
 Forms also ensure that tasks are properly scheduled and prioritized.
 They help simplify the intake workflow and add structure to the entire work request process.

 Request forms also bring clarity to the request process so everyone knows exactly what needs to be done.
 For instance, project management software request forms can allow requesters to see where their request is in the evaluation process if it hasn’t yet been approved.
 Using standard forms and processes also ensures that requests are added to the appropriate project or work area and decreases the chances that requests are lost.

-Housing these forms and process within your project management system allows them to be centralized somewhere that all stakeholders can monitor, which improves communication and accountability.
+Housing these forms and processes within your project management system allows them to be centralized somewhere that all stakeholders can monitor, which improves communication and accountability.
 Team members can see not only what they’re working on, but also what others are doing, and what’s coming up soon.
-Request progress can be tracked in real time by anyone who has access to the project management software.
+Request progress can be tracked in real-time by anyone who has access to the project management software.

 Dynamic request forms offer an even more robust request process.
 These forms ensure your team captures all vital task information without asking any unnecessary questions by changing the form questions based on the information the requester provides as they’re filling it out.

-Dynamic forms allow teams to create specific question flows based on request type as well as requesters’ roles.
+Dynamic forms allow teams to create specific question flows based on request type and requesters’ roles.
 For example, an engineer requesting a design change should be asked different questions than a purchaser asking for a change in supplier delivery.

-When your request forms can automatically modify fields to match request types, it simplifies the entire process, saving requesters the time of having to fill out irrelevant fields, and ensuring that any fields unique to that request type are not missed.
+When your request forms can automatically modify fields to match request types, it simplifies the entire process, saving requesters the time filling out irrelevant fields, and ensuring that any fields unique to that request type are not missed.